Penguinsssssss/Cos2-Final/README.md

    raw data on performance of individual robots during the event, and output statistics used in the allience selection process.
 See 'Pine Tree Scouting - Week 3.xlsx' for example input file, and 'SlOutput.xlsx' for example output file.

+Hope you enjoy the programs, and have a great summer !!